whoosh-bike/wsh-shell/docs/dev/build.md

 ## Additional Notes

 - You can adjust build presets or flags in the **Makefile** (e.g., optimization level, debug symbols and so on)
-- If using Windows, please do in WSL enviroment
+- If using Windows, please do in WSL environment